LEARNAcademy/syllabus/rails/controllers-routes-views.md

 - instance variable

 #### Additional Resources

 - [Params](http://api.rubyonrails.org/classes/ActionController/Parameters.html)

 #### Process

-- Create a new Rails app in the appropriate folder: $ `rails new routes_controllers_views_params -d postgresql -T`
+- Create a new Rails app on the desktop: $ `rails new rails-routes-params -d postgresql -T`
-- $ `cd routes_controllers_views_params`
+- $ `cd rails-routes-params`
 - Create a database: $ `rails db:create`
 - Add the git remote from GitHub Classroom
 - Ensure a main branch exists
 - Make an initial commit to the main branch
-- Add the dependencies for RSpec:
-- $ bundle add rspec-rails
-- $ rails generate rspec:install
-- Generate the model with appropriate columns and data types
+- Generate the controller
-- $ rails db:migrate
-- Open the project in a text editor
-- Code!
-- Begin the rails server: $ `rails server`
+- Begin the rails server: `$ rails server`
 - In a browser navigate to: `http://localhost:3000`

 #### Troubleshooting Tips

 - Did you create your database?
 - Are your view files in the correct folder?
 - Errors?
 Always look at the first error in the list.